Updated: Apr 29

-A specially tailored charter can be drafted meeting your needs.
+A specially tailored charter can be drafted as well meeting your individual needs.

 HINT: When may you need a specially tailored charter?
 Well, there are many reasons for this.
 If you need to have a board of directors with certain powers for each of them; when you want to set special payment terms for the company’s director; and so on.

-*After your company is registered it has to report to the tax office monthly.
+*After your company is registered it has to report to the tax office on the monthly basis.
 As long as there are not many operations yet, it is not difficult, can be done online and you can do this yourself after a short masterclass.
 However, if you hire an accountant for this job, an average fee in Kyiv for this will be UAH 3000 per month.

 **If you do not want to visit the tax office monthly to submit your tax returns, then it is wise to get a certified e-signature.
 It costs only UAH 1400.

 A bank account is opened by the company’s director, so no presence of the Foreigner is required.

 A bank account can be opened as soon as the company is registered.

 Below is an average list of all necessary expenses to be occurred during a company registration process.

 Even though the Foreigner will be a shareholder of his own Ukrainian company, he/she will need a work permit to work for this company anyway, including for being a director of this company.

 Thus, the first director of the company has always to be a Ukrainian citizen.